elemental-lf/benji/_sources/restore.rst.txt

 There are some known issues with ``nbd-client``:

 * Some problems have been reported with ``nbd-client`` 3.18.
 Please see https://github.com/elemental-lf/benji/issues/12.
+  Older versions like 3.16 and 3.17 (needs ``-t``, see below) and newer versions like 3.19 seems to be fine.

-* Some versions of ``nbd-client`` use a timeout value of zero which also leads to problems.
-Please explicit specify a timeout with ``-t`` in these cases.
+* Some versions of ``nbd-client`` (like 3.17) use a timeout value of zero which also leads to problems.
+Please explicitly specify a timeout with ``-t`` in these cases.
+To make the confusion complete some distributions have back-ported the fix for this issue.
+So 3.17 on Fedora is actually fine without ``-t``.

 * If the image has a partition table the Linux kernel will have problems parsing the partition table when the device block size used by ``nbd-client`` is different from the one used during creation of the partition